sarahciston/codingcare/posts/interviews.md

 So it's sort of yeah, not her that we the level that approaches the same.

 00:15:26.000 --> 00:15:35.000
-Yeah, Yeah, I think that's true. maybe I would also add in my answer that **we encourage curiositya and self startership.** Yeah, Well, I guess I guess back to my original, like hesitation about the beginners thing is that I feel like we have had a lot of people come by, even if it was just once but they were like I don't know anything about code. but what you're doing sounds really exciting and then they hang out, and they learn couple of like big ideas about like what's going on.
+Yeah, Yeah, I think that's true. maybe I would also add in my answer that **we encourage curiosity and self startership.** Yeah, Well, I guess I guess back to my original, like hesitation about the beginners thing is that I feel like we have had a lot of people come by, even if it was just once but they were like I don't know anything about code. but what you're doing sounds really exciting and then they hang out, and they learn couple of like big ideas about like what's going on.
 And even if it's not something that, like an environment they would want to come back to regularly, just because it's like not necessarily in their wheelhouse, which is totally fine, like **just by having this space of of discovery and co-learning, we can show people even just passersby that this is a kind of thing that you can explore.**

 >>Yeah, I love that.
 Yeah. and I think we we're still practicing like not steamrolling people with our excitement.But about being like, let me show you how to do this in like, you know. yeah, E7 script and Python list comprehensions.
 Let me show you the most efficient, like tight, nerdy way to express it like, Let me show you the concept or get you excited about it.